thiagovmdon/EStreams/code/gee/readme.txt

 - Before using the codes, the users should:
 	- Make a free GEE account.
 	- Upload at the estreams_catchments{cpg, dbf, prj, shp, shx} as an asset.
-	- Adapt adequately  the var basins in their individual GEE codes, e.g., ee.FeatureCollection("projects/ee-thiagovmdon/assets/estreams_catchments").
+	- Adapt adequately  the var basins name in their individual GEE codes, e.g., ee.FeatureCollection("projects/ee-thiagovmdon/assets/estreams_catchments").
 - After using the codes, the users should:
 	- Store the exported csv-files locally at their adequate directory.
 - More information and references are commented in the individual scripts.